1983 Hong Kong Masters

 The 1983 Camus Hong Kong Masters was a professional non-ranking snooker tournament that took place between 5 and 7 August 1983 at the Queen Elizabeth Stadium in Hong Kong.

 Doug Mountjoy won the tournament, defeating Terry Griffiths 4–3 in the final.
+Griffiths compiled the tournament's highest break, 140, in the sixth frame of the final.
+Mountjoy commented that although he was pleased to win and hoped it would build his confidence, the event "doesn't mean much in comparison with the British tournaments".